 The Christian schools not only give hope to individual children.
 They also give hope for Christian families and for the whole Church in Pakistan.

 Your gift will strengthen the Church in the future, as a generation of youngsters grows up well educated and strong in the Lord.

 Currently Barnabas assists 120 Christian schools in Pakistan, some big, some small.
-Another 12 schools will be added to the program in August, God willing.
+Another 12 schools will be added to the programme in August, God willing.
 Please give today.

-$68 could provide books, slates, pencils and other stationery for 20 children for one year in a brick-kiln school
+$99 could provide books, exercise books, slates, pencils and other stationery for 20 children for one year in a brick-kiln school